Neidz/Hexapod/readme.txt

-Update 20.03.2022: What the hell is that code.
+<b>Update 20.03.2022: What the hell is that code.
 If you want to use it then go ahead, it will work... kinda.
-No idea what past me was thinking writing it.
+No idea what past me was thinking writing it.</b>

 This is 3D printed hexapod that I build, it runs on Raspberry Pi, uses 18 servo motors for movement and is controlled from app on the phone.
 I started this project about year ago and didn't visit it for quite some time but I decided that it's still worth sharing because someone might want find models or code (communication between Raspberry Pi and servo control board was kinda tricky for me) useful.